 Rebekah L. Rollston, MD, MPH

-Rebekah L. Rollston, MD, MPH, is a Family Medicine Physician at Cambridge Health Alliance (CHA), Faculty of the CHA Asylum Program (CHAAP), Telehealth Primary Care Physician at the Indian Health Service (IHS) Rosebud Service Unit (in partnership with Massachusetts General Hospital), Instructor in Medicine at Harvard Medical School (HMS), and Faculty Affiliate of the HMS Center for Primary Care.
+Rebekah L. Rollston, MD, MPH, is a Family Medicine Hospitalist at Cambridge Health Alliance (CHA), Faculty of the CHA Asylum Program (CHAAP), Telehealth Primary Care Physician at the Indian Health Service (IHS) Rosebud Service Unit (in partnership with Massachusetts General Hospital), Instructor in Medicine at Harvard Medical School (HMS), and Faculty Affiliate of the HMS Center for Primary Care.
 She earned her Medical Degree from East Tennessee State University Quillen College of Medicine (in the Rural Primary Care Track) and her Master of Public Health (MPH) from The George Washington University Milken Institute School of Public Health.
 She completed her residency at Tufts University Family Medicine Residency at Cambridge Health Alliance, with specialized training in family planning and addiction medicine.